nottaro/littleroot/content/11Literature/Conference.md

 ### Sense of identity

 - Duality (J and H noooooo) of Australia's identity
-- As a child, she was used to
+- As a child, she was used to not experiencing racism/discrimination
+	- She thought she and her sister were the same, e.g. skin colour
 - Sought to heal herself after

 ### Forgiveness